alexlee22/indoor-tracking-blog/_posts/2016-03-29-tiara_template.md

 status: publish
 categories: []
 tags: []
-description: breifing of triangulation and a python script to locate things in space.
+description: briefing of triangulation and a python script to locate things in space.

 author: tiara
 ---

 I started consulting a few blogs that discussed doing triangulation.
 I chose python as a scripting tool because it is built into grasshopper and can easily be translated to be used within the Rpi or database.
-That didn't stop me from looking into other coding directions, but I came across more python than anything else which was convienient.
+That didn't stop me from looking into other coding directions, but I came across more python than anything else which was convenient.

 ### Triangulation